-Danger of poisoning from the emission of harmful substances from the operating fluid.
+Danger of poisoning from the emission of harmful substances from the operating fluid. → Wear suitable protective clothing and respirators.

-- → Wear suitable protective clothing and respirators. - → Dispose of operating fluid according to the local regulations - → Screw in lubricant drain screws 123; pay attention to the O-rings. - → Fill with new lubricant and check fill level. - → Screw in lubricant filler screws 122.
+→ Dispose of operating fluid according to the local regulations

+→ Screw in lubricant drain screws 123; pay attention to the O-rings.

+- → Fill with new lubricant and check fill level. - → Screw in lubricant filler screws 122.

-Request safety data sheets for operating fluids and lubricants from Pfeiffer Vacuum or download them from the Internet.
+Request safety data sheets for operating fluids and lubricants from Pfeiffer Vacuum or download at www.pfeiffer-vacuum.com.

-→ Dispose of operating fluid according to the local regulations.
+Dispose of operating fluid according to the local regulations.